 Ruthie Walton is a Board-Certified Music Therapist.
 She graduated with her bachelor's degree in music therapy from the University of Louisville.
 Following the completion of her clinical practicum and coursework, Ruthie completed her music therapy internship at a nonprofit education center serving children and adolescents with autism and developmental differences.
 After acquiring her board certification credentials, she continues to work with individuals and groups to address mental wellness and diverse learning needs.

 Outside of music therapy, Ruthie is an accomplished violinist, singer, and guitarist.
 She enjoys performing and sharing her musicianship with others.
-Ruthie is also passionate about reading books in her spare time.
-She loves spending quality time with her family and her two dogs, Moose and Judge.
+Ruthie is also passionate about reading books in her spare time and loves spending quality time with her family and two dogs.

 Nelson County Schools and the THRIVE CENTER are committed to providing quality mental health services to students with needs, across the Nelson County Schools district.
 To provide quality care for students and families in need the THRIVE CENTER also coordinates services with community mental health partners.
 Community Mental Health Partnerships continue to play a vital role for NCS and will continue to evolve and grow to meet the evolving needs of students.
 Below you will see a variety of modalities of care that our partners provide: